OpenVoiceOS/ovos-skill-icanhazdadjokes/README.md

  _WARNING:  Laughter is not guaranteed, but eye rolls are likely._

-Works in all languages

-NOTE: this will automatically blacklist the official mycroft skill
+> NOTE: jokes will be automatically translated if language is not english

 ## Examples
 * "Tell me a joke."